stackevo/spudreq/draft-trammell-spud-req.md

 ## Authentication

 The basic SPUD protocol must not require any authentication or a priori trust relationship between endpoints and middleboxes to function.
 However, SPUD should support the presentation/exchange of authentication information in environments where a trust relationship already exists, or can be easily established, either in-band or out-of-band.

+## Proof of topology

+In the absence of strong authentication, devices that are on-path are de-facto more trusted than those not on path: any on-path device, after all, can simply drop packets to break a communication between the endpoints.
+SPUD must therefore allow the endpoints to distinguish on-path devices from devices not on the path, by allowing a middlebox to prove it is on the path between two endpoints.

 ## Integrity